 He declined to identify the company, but he added that the owner has children who attend county schools.

-May 18 1999: “Marcum looking for collaborative approach to safety in school system” – news story profiles the “first safe schools supervisor for the Marion County Public School System” – a position apparently based on Halbig’s role in Seminole County.
-Brian Marcum, the first appointee to this position, met Halbig through their delivering of safety presentations.
+May 18, 1999: “Marcum looking for a collaborative approach to students safety in the school system” – news story profiles the “first safe schools supervisor for the Marion County Public School System” – a position apparently based on Halbig’s role in Seminole County.
+Brian Marcum, the first appointee to this position, met Halbig through their delivering of safety presentations with students.
 [LINK]

 In this profile, it is further noted that:

 Marion County created this job opening “following the recommendations of a safe schools task force that met last summer.”

 “Marcum has also worked with Halbig as a presenter on safety training for teachers at various conferences.”

 “The two men met when Halbig was an assistant principal at Lake Mary High School in Seminole County.
 Marcum was the school resource officer there.”